bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitShooting.md

 ### Encoding of the functional

 The functional is encoded in the composite type [`ShootingProblem`](@ref).
-In particular, the user can pass its own time stepper or he can use the different ODE solvers in  [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) which makes it very easy to choose a solver tailored for the a specific problem.
-See the link [`ShootingProblem`](@ref) for more information, for example on how to access the underlying functional, its jacobian...
+In particular, the user can pass its own time stepper or one can use the different ODE solvers in  [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) which makes it very easy to choose a solver tailored for the a specific problem.
+See the link [`ShootingProblem`](@ref) for more information ;  for example on how to access the underlying functional, its jacobian...

 ## Poincaré shooting